jj1bdx/airspy-fmradion/README.md

 ## Introduction

-**NGSoftFM** is a software-defined radio receiver for FM broadcast radio.
-Stereo decoding is supported.
-It is written in C++.
-It is a derivative work of SoftFM (https://github.com/jorisvr/SoftFM) with a new application design and new features.
-It also corrects wrong de-emphasis scheme for stereo signals.
+**ngsoftfm-jj1bdx** is a software-defined radio receiver for FM broadcast radio.
+It is a derivative work of [SoftFM](https://github.com/jorisvr/SoftFM) and [NGSoftFM](https://github.com/f4exb/ngsoftfm) with a new application design and new features.

 ### Hardware supported

-  - **RTL-SDR** based (RTL2832-based) hardware is suppoeted and uses the _librtlsdr_ library to interface with the RTL-SDR hardware.
+  - **RTL-SDR** based (RTL2832-based) hardware is supported and uses the _librtlsdr_ library to interface with the RTL-SDR hardware.
   - **HackRF** One and variants are supported with _libhackrf_ library.
   - **Airspy** is supported with _libairspy_ library.

-### Purposes of NGSoftFM
+### Purposes of ngsoftfm-jj1bdx

- - experimenting with digital signal processing and software radio;
- - investigating the stability of the 19 kHz pilot;
- - doing the above while listening to my favorite radio station.

-NGSoftFM actually produces pretty good stereo sound when receiving a strong radio station.
-Weak stations are noisy, but NGSoftFM gets much better results than rtl\_fm (bundled with RTL-SDR) and the few GNURadio-based FM receivers I have seen.
+Experimenting with digital signal processing and software radio while listening to my favorite radio station. ngsoftfm-jj1bdx actually produces pretty good stereo sound when receiving a strong radio station. :)

-### NGSoftFM provides
+### ngsoftfm-jj1bdx provides

  - mono or stereo decoding of FM broadcasting stations
- - real-time playback to soundcard or dumping to file
+ - buffered real-time playback to soundcard or dumping to file
- - command-line interface (no GUI, no visualization, nothing fancy)
+ - command-line interface (*only*)

-### NGSoftFM requires
+### ngsoftfm-jj1bdx requires

  - Linux / macOS
  - C++11 (gcc, clang/llvm)